If you’re looking to use video marketing for your brand, then you can’t go wrong with YouTube.

 It’s important to upload fresh content to your channel regularly to help increase your presence and build your audience.

-Here are eleven types of video content to consider using on your channel:
+Here are 12 types of video content to consider using on your channel:

 1. Product demonstrations: